Risk for Cardiac (Heart) Problems Related to Anthracycline Chemotherapy for Childhood Cancer

-A group of chemotherapy medications called anthracyclines are known to cause heart (cardiac) toxicities.
-Anthracycline chemotherapies include doxorubicin, daunorubicin, epirubicin, idarubicin, and mitoxantrone.
-Heart problems related to these medications include:
+A group of chemotherapy medications called anthracyclines can cause heart (cardiac) problems (also called cardiac toxicities).
+Anthracycline chemotherapies are doxorubicin, daunorubicin, epirubicin, idarubicin, and mitoxantrone.
+Heart problems linked to these medications are:

-- Cardiomyopathy or left ventricular dysfunction (weakening of the heart muscle)
+- Cardiomyopathy or left ventricular dysfunction (the heart muscle becomes weak).

 Am I at risk?

-Heart problems can develop anywhere from shortly after completing treatment to decades later, making heart health very important for cancer survivors.
-Your risk of developing heart problems is related to the total dose of the anthracycline chemotherapy you received (over the whole course of your treatment) and the age at which you received the medication.
-In general, higher doses mean a higher risk of developing a heart problem.
+Heart problems can start shortly after you are done treatment, or even up to decades later, making heart health important for cancer survivors.
+Your risk of having heart problems is linked to the total dose of the anthracycline chemotherapy you received (over the whole course of your treatment) and the age you received the medication.
+Often, higher doses mean a higher risk of having a heart problem.
 Survivors who were younger in age at the time of treatment are at a slightly higher risk.

-Risk is higher for those survivors who also received radiation to the chest.
-Radiation, even without chemotherapy, can cause early coronary artery disease, which increases the risk for heart attack, and other heart problems.
+The risk is higher if you also received radiation to the chest.
+Radiation, even without chemotherapy, can cause early disease in the arteries in your heart, which increases the risk for heart attack and other heart problems.

-What else can increase my risk of heart problems?
+What else can raise my risk of heart problems?

-Things like anesthesia, or pregnancy in women, can cause extra stress on the heart, and increase the risk of a heart problem.
-For this reason, you should be seen and evaluated by a cardiologist before any planned surgery or if you are pregnant or trying to get pregnant.
+Some things, like anesthesia and pregnancy, can cause extra stress on the heart and raise your risk of a heart problem.
+For this reason, you should see a cardiologist before any planned surgery or if you are pregnant or trying to get pregnant.

-Certain drugs and medications can put added stress on the heart and increase the risk of heart problems and even death in survivors.
+Some medications can put added stress on the heart and raise your risk of heart problems.
 These include diet pills, ephedra, cocaine, and performance-enhancing drugs.

-- Shortness of breath (with or without exertion).
+- Shortness of breath (at rest or while moving).

-- Orthopnea (having a hard time breathing when lying down).
+- Having a hard time breathing when lying down (orthopnea).